mikejac-archive/MCCLXXXIV-Ethernet-Mk-I/README.md

 MCCLXXXIV Ethernet Mk I
 =========
 If I could, I think I would call this board "Arduino Ethernet+".
 But the name "Arduino" is protected, so no go for that.
 MCCLXXXIV is roman numbers for "1284".
+Maybe think of it as grown-up Arduino Ethernet :-)

 ###Features
 - Atmel atmega1284p (128KB Flash, 32kB RAM, clockspeed is 20MHz).